dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

 **Parameters**

-`url`: specifies the image with its URL.
+`url`: specifies the image by its URL.

 **Return value**